Date palm farming in Pakistan

 Pakistan is the 5th-largest producer of dates in the world.

 Production

 Pakistan is one of biggest producers and exporters of dates in the world, annually producing 535,000 tons according to the Trade Development Authority.

-The main regions for date cultivation are the Khairpur district and the Panjgur District.
+The main regions for date cultivation are the Khairpur district in Sindh and the Panjgur District in Balochistan.

 Varieties

 There are more than 160 varieties of dates palm in the Pakistan, among them the popular varieties are: